autopilotpattern/cloudflare/README.md

 TTL=600 <the DNS TTL you want>
 ```

 The Consul UI will launch and you'll see the Nginx node appear.
-If open your Cloudflare control panel at https://www.cloudflare.com/a/dns/example.com (using your own domain, of course) then you'll see the domain or subdomain you provided in the
+The script will also open your Cloudflare control panel at https://www.cloudflare.com/a/dns/example.com (using your own domain, of course) and then you'll see the domain or subdomain you provided in the `.env` file.

 Let's scale up the number of `nginx` nodes:

 ```bash